TresAmigosSD/SMV/README.md

 ./shell/run.sh
 ```
 You may need to modify the script a little for your own environment.
 You can put utility functions for the interactive shell in the ```shell_init.scala``` file.

+Please note that the Spark Shell should in the same version as the SMV build on.
+Current version
+SMV uses Spark 1.3.0, so you need the spark-shell in 1.3.0 package.

 ## Full example for ad hoc data discovery